 He had a difficult childhood and he was never on good terms with his mother.
 He was, however, close to her half-brother, Ronnie.
-Marshall's education suffered as a result of constant tiffs with Debbie, and he dropped-out of 'Lincoln High School,' when he was seventeen.
+Marshall's education suffered as a result of constant tiffs with Debbie, and he dropped out of 'Lincoln High School,' when he was seventeen.

 When Marshall was only fourteen years old, he joined his friend Mike Ruby to practice rapping.
-The two friends called themselves 'Manix' and 'M&M', the latter becoming 'Eminem' in future.
+The two friends called themselves 'Manix' and 'M&M', the latter becoming 'Eminem' in the future.

 Marshall also attended rap contests at the 'Osborn High School,' along with his friend DeShaun Dupree Holton, who later became famous as rapper Proof.
 The two rappers went to all such music contests at West 7 Mile, in Detroit.
-To excel in the art, Eminem practised writing long words and phrases that rhymed with each other.
+To excel in the art, Eminem practiced writing long words and phrases that rhymed with each other.

 He initially rapped with a group called the 'New Jacks,' but later moved to 'Soul Intent,' the band that brought out a song in 1995, featuring Eminem and Proof.

 The two friends later separated from ‘Soul Intent’ and formed their own group called 'D12' or 'The Dirty Dozen,' in 1996.
 This group included famous rappers Kon Artis and Bizarre.
-The group has produced several record breaking singles like 'Fight Music,' 'Shit on You,' and 'How Come.'
+The group has produced several record-breaking singles like 'Fight Music,' 'Shit on You,' and 'How Come.'

 In 1996, Eminem brought out his first album titled 'Infinite.'
 The album was recorded under the banner of 'FBT Productions,' and included songs that spoke about the struggles he faced after the birth of his daughter, at a time when he was financially unstable.